meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 4. THIS CAN CAUSE PERMANENT DAMAGE TO YOUR T-BEAM!
 Steps such as the rewiring of the USB or desoldering the battery tray can damage your T-Beam if done improperly.
 It is highly recommended to gain experience with other projects first before proceeding with this one

+## 3D Printing Info
+Inculded are 2 versions, one for FDM and one for SLA.
+The only difference is how the screws mount, for the FDM version the holes ar elarger to accomidate threaded heat set inserts, whereas the SLA version has 3 mm holes intended to be tapped straight into the resin print itself.
+For full rugged perofmance, FDM pritning is favored over resin printing, hwoever for more moderate usage resin prints should also work (Indoor, casual hiking, urban enviroemtn, ect.).

+FDM Reccomended Settings:

+100% infill

+0.2 mm layer height minimun

+PETG, Polycarboante, or ABS

 ## Tools